pedscoffee/PhysicianPromptEngineering/quick-guide.md

             <h3 class="card-title text-primary">Brainstorm</h3>
           </div>
           <div class="card-body">
-            <p class="text-sm">What would be truly ideal for your practice?
-Previously our habits were limited by our speed, but this is no longer the case.
-What would make the note most useful?</p>
+            <p class="text-sm">What do you really want to see?
+Previously our note writing habits were forced to be focused on what could be done quickly, but this is no longer the case.
+What would make the note most useful to you?
+If you can describe it, you can build it.</p>
           </div>
         </div>